-IMF mission planning to work in Ukraine from Oct.
+A mission from the International Monetary Fund (IMF) is planning to work in Ukraine from Oct.
 25 to Nov.
-4
+4, the IMF Resident Representative Office in Ukraine has announced.

 As reported, Ukrainian Prime Minister Mykola Azarov said earlier that the fund’s mission would arrive in Ukraine on Oct.
 24.